alkhrom/Git-demo2/index.md

 As soon as the code point for a character is found in the lookup table, *encoding* comes into action to build an in-memory representation for the code point according to the encoding scheme rules (there may be, and actually are, different encoding schemes, mostly due to historical reasons, e.g. UCS-2, UTF-32, etc.).
 The entire Unicode space allows 1 114 112 code points ranging from 0 to10FFFF, of which only  128 237 are actually defined in v 9.0 of The Standard
 ## How To Encode a Character in UTF-8
-UTF-8 is an undeniable leader among Uncode encoding schemes when it comes to reverse compatibility with ASCII simply due to the encoding rule#1. which rules:
+UTF-8 is an undeniable leader among Uncode encoding schemes when it comes to reverse compatibility with ASCII simply due to the encoding rule#1, which rules:
  - Use one byte for points in the range from 0 to 127 (decimal) like this:
 	0x00000000 to 0x0000007F: 0xxxxxxx
-variable-width in-memory representation of Unicode code points.
+It is easy to see this is nothing else but the good old one-byte ASCII variable-width in-memory representation of Unicode code points.
 Use one byte for points in the range from 0 to 127 (decimal), two - between 128 and 2047, three - between 2048 and 65 535, etc., according to the scheme below:

 0x00000080 — 0x000007FF: 110xxxxx 10xxxxxx